manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 |:--:|
 | Figure 2: Word Embedding|

 Word Embedding is more complex than one-hot.
 In this approach, the word would be present as a vector with Embedding dimension _**N**_ (in figure 2 it's 4) that feeds with random numbers at the beginning.
-The numbers that constructed embedding vector are updating every step as same as the model's weights.
+The numbers that constructed embedding vector are updating every step as same as the model's weights(word embedding vectors are trainable).
 For a better understanding of the embedding concept, imagine we have a word-like _**computer**_ that feeds with an embedding vector with dimension 100 then every number in this embedded vector describes one feature of computer like noun, singular, etc.

 ## _Skip-gram(SG)_